History of The Tucks

 In the early days the ‘scent’ was actually torn up pieces of paper, but after a few years the runs became established routes, so the torn up paper scent became unnecessary.
 Of course over the years with the growth of Shrewsbury and the seemingly unending expansion of the bypass road system, most of the traditional routes have had to be abandoned, although the names for the three major routes remain: the Long (a 5¼ mile run which used to finish at the Column) the Bog, and the Tucks.

-It is a great tribute to the boys at Shrewsbury that cross-country running has continued over such a long history.
+It is a great tribute to the pupils at Shrewsbury that cross-country running has continued over such a long history.
 In 1845 the then Headmaster, B H Kennedy tried to ban the sport, with little effect (his text books were torn up for scent!).
 Local farmers and landowners often set their bloodhounds on members of the RSSH.
-The most recent blow has been the government banning fox hunting!
-Clearly the club has never killed a fox, and yet there is a whiff of political correctness in the air that wants to change the traditions.
-In recent years the RSSH has been a force to be reckoned with on the national stage, as its teams have regularly won the county inter schools cross country championships, and then gone on to be in the top half dozen schools in national cross country and road relay races.
-Former members include Oliver Mott who now represents GB for duathalons, Oli Laws GB cross-country runner and Piers Jones (part of the Olympic Games organising committee).
+In recent years the RSSH teams have regularly won the county inter-schools cross country championships, and Shrewsbury has re-established itself as one of the top schools in the country for boys' running - and now for for girls' running too.
+In 2014 and 2015 the RSSH were medallists in all National Schools' Cross-Country Championships.
+Former Hunt members include Oliver Mott, who now represents GB for duathalons, Oli Laws (GB cross-country runner) and Piers Jones (part of the Olympic Games Organising Committee).

-The winner of the race receives the Hector Rose Bowl trophy (a relatively new trophy presented by the Hector family in the 1990’s); the best House wins the golden training shoe!
+The winner of the race receives the Hector Rose Bowl trophy (presented by the Hector family in the 1990s).